HomeLatest NewsStartupsAmid Coronavirus glume, startup ecosystem exit pie swells to $9.5 billion in 2021

 Preferred Source of Google

-Even as the turbulence around the startup ecosystem continues to dry the much-needed funding from venture capitalists, Indian startups have clocked a record $9.5 billion, or about Rs 70,600 crore, of exits in 2021.
+Even as the turbulence around the ecosystem continues to dry the much-needed funding from venture capitalists, Indian startups have clocked a record $9.5 billion, or about Rs 70,600 crore, of exits in 2021.

 Exits, partial or full, by existing investors of startups through initial public offerings (IPOs), mergers and acquisitions (M&As), and secondary share sales jumped nearly eight times this year up to December 10 from just $1.2 billion, or about Rs 8,900 crore, in 2020.